Ponstan (Mefenamic Acid)

 Used For

-period pain, heavy periods, muscle and joint injuries, dental pain
+Relief of period pain, heavy periods, and short-term pain relief for muscle and joint injuries, dental pain.

 How Taken

-oral capsules, 2 capsules (500 mg) three times daily with meals
+Swallow capsules whole with water, typically 2 capsules (500 mg) three times daily with meals.

 What Is Ponstan Used For?